Crystallographic Goniometers

 As early as 1669 Niels Stensen proved the constancy of interplanar angles in quartz crystals.
 Yet it took more than a century before it was recognized that this property holds for all crystals and not just quartz.
 It was Jean Baptiste Louis de Romé de l’Isle (1736-1790) who generalized this fundamental law of crystallography, known today as "Steno's law".

 contact goniometer Actually this property was incidentally discovered by de l'Isle's assistant, Arnould Carrangeot, while making terra cotta models of the crystals in de l'Isle's collection.
 For this purpose, in 1780 he developed a simple instrument to measure the angles between crystal faces.
-The instrument that came to be as the "application goniometer" or "contact goniometer" was nothing more than two limbs connected by a joint.
-The limbs could be applied to two adjacent crystal faces and finally the angle between the limbs could be measured.
+The instrument that came to be as the "application goniometer" or "contact goniometer" was nothing more than two arms connected by a joint.
+The arms could be applied to two adjacent crystal faces and finally the angle between the arms could be measured.
 The accuracy of the contact goniometer was about 15' at best.

 Wollaston goniometer In 1809, Wollaston developed an optical goniometer where the reflection of light was used to precisely position a set of crystal faces belonging to one crystallographic zone.
 For this purpose the crystal was mounted on a rotatable horizontal axis.
 This axis was connected to a graduated circle.
 The crystal was positioned such that a zone axis (and as such the edge between two adjacent crystal faces belonging to that zone) was parallel to the rotational axis of the graduated circle.
 Upon rotation of the circle, the crystal faces to be measured reflected the light from a source located at a great distance, in certain angular positions.
 As such the angle between the normals to the respective crystal faces could be measured.
 This instrument, known as the "Wollaston goniometer" or "Wollaston reflecting goniometer", allowed accuracies down to 5' to be obtained.